Skip to main contentLink to External Link Policy

 What Have We Learned?

-• For various health conditions, a small amount of evidence suggests a benefit from taking ginkgo, but the overall evidence is not conclusive.
-These conditions include anxiety, diabetic retinopathy, glaucoma, peripheral artery disease, premenstrual syndrome (PMS), schizophrenia, and vertigo.
+• For various health conditions, including anxiety, PMS, schizophrenia, and vertigo, a small amount of evidence suggests a benefit from taking ginkgo orally (by mouth), but the overall evidence is not conclusive.
+Ginkgo might also be helpful in the rehabilitation of patients who have had strokes.

 What Do We Know About Safety?

-• Ginkgo taken orally may be unsafe during pregnancy.
+• Ginkgo may be unsafe for use during pregnancy.
 It might cause early labor or extra bleeding during delivery if used near that time.
 Little is known about whether it’s safe to use ginkgo while breastfeeding.

 Keep in Mind